Pathological Demand Avoidance for Autism (PDA)

 Core features of PDA

 Demand avoidance is common among young children, but PDA is an extreme behavior often seen in children with autism.

 The primary features of Pathological Demand Avoidance are:

-- Unusual resistance to normal demands
+- Unusual resistance to normal demands of every day life

 - Has the outside appearance of being sociable but lacks depth or understanding